Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 Proper input sanitization, access controls, isolation, logging, testing, and zero trust design are essential.
 Don't blindly trust models or plugins.
 Validate and authorize all inputs and actions.

-What this is not:
+Not to be confused with:

-- Insecure output handling (LLM02): Failing to validate model outputs before use.
+- LLM02: Insecure Output Handling - Failing to validate model outputs before sending them to downstream services or plugins.

-- Excessive agency (LLM08): Granting unchecked autonomy to models.
+- LLM08: Excessive Agency - Excessive LLM permissions or autonomy to perform actions

-This risk focuses on creating LLM plugins rather than third-party plugins, which LLM-Supply-Chain-Vulnerabilities cover.

 ### Examples of Risk